We want Thurrock to be a place that everyone is proud to call home – so we're making an extra effort to:

 - you could receive a £75 fixed penalty notice or be taken to court and fined up to £2,500

-- 939 notices have been issued across the borough during the 103 days up to 19 March
+- 1,000 notices were issued across the borough during the 113 days up to 28 March

 Dropping cigarette butts is a type of littering and could also get you a £75 penalty.
 Always fully extinguish cigarettes before putting them in the bin.
 You can get free help to stop smoking.